Previous logging and event sharing functionality — Deprecated¶

 This topic describes the deprecated method for setting up logging and event sharing before the introduction of event definitions.

-Providers who are setting up logging and event sharing should use the method described in Configure logging and event tracing for an app.
+Providers who are setting up logging and event sharing should use the method described in Use logging and event tracing for an app.
 See Considerations when migrating from the previous event sharing functionality for information about migrating from the deprecated to the new logging and event sharing functionality.

 Warning